Elias Moadab

 Elias Moadab (6 February 1916 – 28 May 1952) was an Egyptian actor.

 Biography

 Born to a Syrian Jewish father and Egyptian Jewish mother, in the city of Tanta.
 When he was four years old, the family moved to Cairo and lived in the old Jewish quarter of Cairo.
 He graduated from the Lycee school in 1932.

-At the beginning of his career, he worked in his father's eyewear shop and repaired watches, but he soon moved into the world of entertainment and in 1944 began using the stage name Elias Moadev and began his artistic career as a singer (Monologist) in the famous nightclub «Elobrg» where he was introduced to Bishara Wakim and Ismail Yasin, they opened the doors for him to work in the films.
+At the beginning of his career, he worked in his father's eyewear shop and repaired watches, but he soon moved into the world of entertainment and in 1944 began using the stage name Elias Moadev and began his artistic career as a singer in the famous nightclub «Elborg» where he was introduced to Bishara Wakim and Ismail Yasin, they opened the doors for him to work in the films.